UjjwalRaj18/UjjwalRaj18/README.md

 - Humanity above everything.
 - I do like to read books, currently I am reading - Thinking, Fast and Slow(5 pages per day).
 - Fav novel would be Sherlock Holmes.
+- Trying to be a frequent chess player.
 - Fav Documentry would be Social Network/Blackberry.
 - Recently I have lost 32 pounds by being on a calorie deficit diet and going to the gym 🏋️‍♀️(It took me 14-15 months).
 - 🌱 I’m currently in My Third Year of Computer Science Coop at McMaster University, I have come in Deans' list in 2021-2022(written on transcript)& Successfully Completed MacChangers(offered by faculty of engineering-Achieved Completion Certificate for the same)in 2022-2023(In a team of 4).
 Current Academic Standing : Good Standing (as on transcript🧿).